arthurmateu/aaa/readme.md

   - [ ] If it has been run after the installer and a new user has been provided, add it to the necessary groups
 - [X] Make it a one-line command ([similar to this](https://github.com/ChrisTitusTech/ArchTitus))
   - [ ] Make the one-liner shorter
+  - [ ] Be able to run in one line, with positional parameters
 - [ ] Make the `readme.md` file prettier

 ## Credits